codetojoy/self/personal/Quotes.md

 ### Colleagues

 * "The passions are so high because the stakes are so small." - Dale Wilson
-* "Stay crazy." - Eric Nelson in farewell card to me
+* "Stay crazy." - Eric Nelson, in farewell card to me